pygsti.modelmembers.operations.lindbladerrorgen

 - combined_lindblad_term_superops

-Create a Lindblad-parameterized error generator from an operation matrix and coefficient blocks.
+Creates a Lindblad-parameterized error generator from an operation and a set of `LindbladCoefficientBlock`s.

 Parameters